guyroutledge/atozcss/_posts/2014-08-22-the-translatex-css-property.md

 with the letter X.

-There are however a series of transform properties that allow elements to have their visual co-ordinated changed to create complex and interesting visual details on the page.
+There are however a series of transform properties that allow elements to have their visual co-ordinates changed along the x-axis to create complex and interesting visual details on the page.

 In this episode we'll learn all about:

 * The CSS transform property
-* Moving elements with translate
+* Moving elements with translate and translateX
-* The performance benefits to using translate over other methods
+* The performance benefits of using translate over other methods

 ## Transform

-The transform property allows elements to be moved from their natural position in the document whilst maintaining that original space - a bit like the result of manipulating elements with `position:relative`.
+The transform property allows elements to be moved from their natural position in the document whilst maintaining that original space - a bit like the result of moving elements with `position:relative`.

 Elements can be translated, rotated, scaled or skewed in various different ways on various different axis.